Jesse Williams: NFL National Anthem Is 'A Scam' To Boost Military Recruitment

 “This has nothing to do with [the] NFL, or American pastime, or tradition,” Williams continued.
 “This is to get boys and girls to go fly overseas and go kill people.
 They’re marketing.
 They’re pumping millions and millions of dollars into the NFL to get us to put on a pageant in front of the NFL football games to get you to go off and fight.”

-While the national anthem’s inclusion at sporting events dates back to 1862, Williams is seemingly referencing “paid patriotism” criticism documented in a 2015 Senate report that pointed to more than $12 million in contracts between the Defense Department and sports leagues, CNN previously reported.
+While patriotic songs have been included at sporting events since 1862, Williams is seemingly referencing “paid patriotism” criticism documented in a 2015 Senate report that pointed to more than $12 million in contracts between the Defense Department and sports teams, CNN previously reported.
 Millions of dollars went to renting recruitment kiosks and staging patriotic and “heartwarming” tributes at games.

 “This not only betrays the sentiment and trust of fans, but casts an unfortunate shadow over the genuine patriotic partnerships that do so much for our troops,” the congressional report stated.